dingyuliang/hint/packages/connector-chrome/README.md

 }
 ```

-## Running chrome connector in ubuntu with xvfb in headless mode
+## Running chrome connector in ubuntu with xvfb in headless mode.
+xvfb allows run chrome in headless mode with extensions.
 1. Install xvfb
 ```
 sudo apt-get install xvfb